darklab8/fl-darkstat/README.md

   - run some command, for example `task web`
 - if u wish access to `task dev:watch` that reloads running web server on file changes, then install `pip install watchdog[watchmedo]` and ensure `watchmedo` binary is available to `task dev:watch` command written [in Taskfile](Taskfile.yml)
-- If u wish making changes fl-configs and having them right away reflected to fl-darkstat

-  - `go work init ; go work use . ; go work use ../fl-configs`
-  - initialize Go workspaces, and provide relative path to fl-configs
-  - [go workspaces]([https://go.dev/doc/tutorial/workspaces](https://go.dev/doc/tutorial/workspaces)) allow developing libraries code with real time update of usage to another repository
-- All dependencies are vendored in with [go mod vendor](https://go.dev/ref/mod#go-mod-vendor) to [vendor folder](https://go.dev/ref/mod#go-mod-vendor) for long term maintanance purposes.
-We need to to run `go mod vendor` command after library updates for auto refreshing them.
-Vendored dependencies serve as backup in case of some libs dissapearings.

 If u have problems with configuring development environment, then seek my contacts below to help you through it ^_^